 What Is Base Salary and Who Receives It?

 Base salary is a fixed amount of money paid to an employee by an employer in return for work performed.
-Base salary does not include benefits, bonuses or any other potential compensation from an employer.
+A base salary does not include benefits, bonuses or any other form of potential compensation from an employer.

 An employee who is paid a base salary is expected to complete a whole job in return for the base salary.
 They are also generally expected to work forty or more hours in a week to accomplish the requirements and goals expected from an employee who is performing a whole job.

 Smart employers assign goals and measurable outcomes to jobs that pay a base salary.
 This enables both the employer and the employee to determine that the employee is, in fact, performing the whole job for which he or she receives the base pay.

 The salaried employee or employee who is paid by base salary does not track the number of hours worked and is not paid for overtime.
 Consequently, only rarely do employers require anything but an honor system to track employee hours.

 In fact, any employer who asks salaried employees to punch in at a time clock or publicly account for hours worked risks turning an individual who was hired to perform a whole job into a clock-punching 40 hour a week worker.
 This defeats the purpose of offering and paying a base salary to salaried employees.

 Some public sector, often union-represented employees, expect to account for hours and collect compensatory time off.
 This is not the norm in the private sector.
 Compensatory time for salaried employees who receive a base salary is usually the product of a union workplace.
 Employees who seek comp time have frequently worked part of their careers in a union-represented workplace.

 This is different from a non-exempt or hourly employee who is paid an hourly rate or by the piece produced.
 This non-exempt employee is generally eligible to collect overtime for hours worked over the basic 40 hours.